ztyreg/react-chat-app/README.md

 there are no effects after clicking a certain button, it means the operation is not permitted
 (for example, registering with duplicated username or joining a non-existing room)
-* You can only open one session in each browser

 Features:
 * User registration and login